 One fresh bathroom lighting idea to consider is adding recessed lighting fixtures surrounding your mirror, which will provide you with the best possible lighting while you do your hair, shave or apply make-up.

-Lighting in your shower can also be beneficial — you'll find that your showers will be more enjoyable and safer when properly lit.6.
-Install a Bathtub Only If You Need It
+Lighting in your shower can also be beneficial — you'll find that your showers will be more enjoyable and safer when properly lit.

 When designing your bathroom, you may think that a tub is an indispensable fixture, but it really depends on whether you actually take baths.
 Don't make the mistake of adding a tub just because you feel you "should."
 While some professionals argue that bathrooms with tubs offer more appeal to potential buyers than those with just showers, the truth is that bathtubs are not as important to buyers these days.